kmugrage/gocd.github.io/_posts/2015-07-07-GitHub-Integration.markdown

 ---

-If you think Go CD can provide more integrations to GitHub or provide similar integrations with other tools/services please do leave a comment or ask on the [mailing list](https://groups.google.com/forum/#!forum/go-cd).
+If you think GoCD can provide more integrations to GitHub or provide similar integrations with other tools/services please do leave a comment or ask on the [mailing list](https://groups.google.com/forum/#!forum/go-cd).

 ---